hephaestus-compiler-project/thalia-popl-eval/README.md

   -v $(pwd)/scripts:/home/thalia/eval-scripts \
   -v $(pwd)/figures:/home/thalia/eval-figures \
   -v $(pwd)/stdlib:/home/thalia/stdlib \
+  -v $(pwd)/example-results:/home/thalia/new-results \
   thalia-eval
 ```

-Note that we mount four _local volumes_ inside the newly created container.
+Note that we mount six _local volumes_ inside the newly-created container.
 The first volume (`database/`) contains the bug database that includes the bugs
-discovered by `thalia`, while the second volume (`data/`) provides the data
+discovered by `thlia`, while the second volume (`data/`) provides the data
 collected during our evaluation.
 The third volume (`eval-scripts/`) includes
 some scripts to reproduce and validate the results of the paper.
-Finally, the
+The
 fourth volume (`eval-figures/`) will be used to save the figures of our paper.
+The fifth volume contaisn the specification of common API components
+stemming from the standard library of the language under test.
+Finally,
+the last volume mounts an empty directory where
+you can store the results if you decide to re-run our experiments.

 ## Extracting Library APIs in JSON